Selkirk, Scottish Borders: Sport

 Rugby union plays its role in Selkirk culture and society.
 Selkirk RFC play in their home games at Philiphaugh, competing in the Scottish Premiership and the Border League.

 The town cricket club was formed in 1851 and still plays in the Border League.
 The cricket ground at Philiphaugh is the site of the Battle of Philiphaugh.

 The town also has a footballing tradition, having produced some players of note in the Scottish game including Bobby Johnstone of Hibernian.
+The Selkirk Football Club, founded in 1880 and part of the Lowland League since 2013, folded in 2018 due to financial troubles.

+Media

+Local news and television programmes are provided by BBC Scotland and ITV Border.
+Television signals are received from the nearby Selkirk TV transmitter.

+Local radio stations are BBC Radio Scotland on 93.5 FM and Greatest Hits Radio Scottish Borders and North Northumberland on 96.8 FM.

+The Border Telegraph and Southern Reporter are the town's local newspapers.